mlafeldt/romdirfs/README.md

     $ make
     $ make install

-Get [MacFUSE] if you want to build and use romdirfs on Mac OS X.
+Get [OSXFUSE] or [MacFUSE] if you want to build and use romdirfs on Mac OS X.

 Usage